Introducing a Breast Cancer Clinical Trial,

 • Unlike other SERMS, (Z)-endoxifen has been shown to impact an enzyme called PKCβ1, which plays a role in regulating cancer cell activity.
 This is thought to enhance the anti-cancer effects of (Z)-endoxifen.

-• (Z)-endoxifen treatment may be a strong enough estrogen antagonist, to be used on its own or provide additional efficacy when combined with standard therapy.
+• (Z)-endoxifen treatment may provide additional efficacy when combined with standard therapy.

 Premenopausal Breast Cancer Clinical Trial | Information

-• EVANGELINE is an open-label, randomized, Phase 2 pre-surgical study in premenopausal women 18 years of age and older with newly diagnosed early stage ER+/HER2- breast cancer
+• EVANGELINE is an open-label, Phase 2 pre-surgical study in premenopausal women 18 years of age and older with newly diagnosed early-stage ER+/HER2- breast cancer.

-• This is a two-part trial and participants will only participate in one part:
+• This is a three-part trial, and participants will only participate in one part:

-• Part 1 - (Completed) - Here, the goal is to find a dose of (Z)-endoxifen that reaches levels in the blood that have been shown to impact PKCβ1 (and enhance anti-cancer benefits).
-This dose will be used in the next part of the study.
+• Part 1 - (enrollment completed) - Here, the goal was to find a dose of (Z)-endoxifen that reaches levels in the blood that have been shown to impact PKCβ1 (and enhance anti-cancer benefits).
+This dose was selected to be used in Parts 2 and 3 of the study.

-• Part 2 - Once the right dose is determined, the goal is to see if the anti-cancer benefits of (Z)-endoxifen are different from those in patients taking standard treatments (goserelin + exemestane), or better when combined.
+• Part 2 - (enrollment complete) - Once the right dose was determined, the goal was to see if the anti-cancer benefits of (Z)-endoxifen are different from those in patients taking standard treatments (goserelin + exemestane), or better when combined.

 • Additional information can be obtained from the national clinical study register, Clinicaltrials.gov (click here NCT05607004).